NKS01X/Nikium/README.md

 ## Introduction

-Nikium is a simple, statically-typed programming language with a clean and minimal syntax.
-It is designed to be easy to learn and use, while still being powerful enough to build real-world applications.
-Nikium is an interpreted language, and this repository contains the source code for the Nikium interpreter, written in Go.
+Nikium is a simple, elegant, and modern programming language designed to be easy to learn and use while remaining powerful enough for real-world applications.
+It is statically-typed, meaning variables can have a type declaration, which helps catch errors early and makes programs more robust.
+Nikium is designed to balance simplicity, readability, and practical functionality, making it ideal for beginners, scripting, and rapid prototyping.

+The language is interpreted by an interpreter written in Go.
+This repository contains the source code for that interpreter.

 ## Features

-*   **Simple and Clean Syntax:** Nikium's syntax is designed to be easy to read and write, with a minimal set of keywords and a consistent structure.
+*   **Simple and Clean Syntax:** Nikium's syntax is designed to be easy to read and write.
-*   **Static Typing:** Nikium is a statically-typed language, which means that all variables must have a type.
-This helps to catch errors at compile time and makes your code more robust.
+*   **Static Typing:** Declare variable types to catch errors early.
+Type inference is also supported.
-*   **Indentation-based Blocks:** Nikium uses indentation to define code blocks, similar to Python.
-This makes the code more readable and eliminates the need for curly braces.
+*   **Curly-Brace Blocks:** Nikium uses curly braces to define code blocks for `if`, `else`, `while`, and functions.
-*   **Control Flow:** Nikium supports `if-else` statements and `while` loops for controlling the flow of execution.
+*   **Control Flow:** Supports `if-else` statements and `while` loops.
+*   **Functions:** First-class functions are supported with the `fn` keyword.
+*   **Rich Data Types:** Supports `i64` integers, `string`s, and `bool`eans.
 *   **REPL:** Nikium comes with a REPL (Read-Eval-Print Loop) for interactive programming.
-*   **File Execution:** You can also execute Nikium programs from a file.
+*   **File Execution:** Execute Nikium programs from `.nik` files.

 ## Getting Started

 ### Prerequisites

-To run the Nikium interpreter, you will need to have Go installed on your system.
+To run the Nikium interpreter, you need Go installed on your system.
 You can download and install Go from the official website: [https://golang.org/](https://golang.org/)

 ### Installation

-To build the Nikium interpreter, clone this repository and run the following command in the root directory:
+Clone this repository and run the following command in the root directory:

 ```bash
 go build